gustafnk/microservice-websites/index.md

 The number of technologies for building client-side web applications has formally exploded during the last ten years, which has led to a high rate of change in how we build these applications.
 However, when the common idea of how we build good client-side web application changes, the view of our current code bases also change: we increasingly get the feeling that our code base is written in a legacy technology.
 This can lead to that trend-sensitive developers are leaving the organisation for more modern code bases, or that the pressure for rewriting the code increases.

-On the server-side there is much less change, in terms of frameworks and libraries.
+On the server side there is much less change, in terms of frameworks and libraries.
 This is probably due to the fact that HTTP has been used as the delivery mechanism for server-side rendered web since the early days of the web.

 <a name="isomorphic-web-applications-do-not-resolve-the-constraints"></a>

 #### [Isomorphic web applications do not resolve the constraints](#isomorphic-web-applications-do-not-resolve-the-constraints)

 For the purposes of this article, the same constraints that apply to client-side web applications apply to isomorphic web applications as well.
-Therefore, we can think of the two strategies as the same thing, namely using a large amount of templating code on the client-side.
+Therefore, we can think of the two strategies as the same thing, namely using a large amount of templating code on the client side.

 ---